The Center for Global Awareness Approach

 A society’s cultural traits--politics, economics, technology, culture, religion, values, and the environment-- interact with, reinforce, and support one another.

-Making sure that events, actions, people, history, and occurrences are placed into an overarching broader context.
+Events, actions, people, history, culture, and issues are placed into an overarching broader context for a clearer look at all the variables.

 • Being Self-Aware